zhizhizhizhizhi/tp/docs/UserGuide.md

 #### <a name="find"></a>3.3.1.
 Finding a flashcard by the German phrase : `find`

-Find a flashcard by the german phrase.
-The full phrase must be entered.
+Finds certain flashcard(s) according to the German phrase entered.
+You can enter more german phrases after the first phrase to search for more flashcards corresponding to your search parameters.
+The full German phrase must be entered for each parameter.

-Format: `find <GERMAN PHRASE>`
+Format: `find <GERMAN PHRASE> <OPTIONAL GERMAN PHRASE 1> <OPTIONAL GERMAN PHRASE 2>...`

 Examples:
-* `find Donnerstag` finds the flashcard with the German Phrase 'Donnerstag'.
+* `find Donnerstag` finds the flashcard(s) with the German Phrase 'Donnerstag'.

 After entering this command, your app should look like this:

 ![find-screenshot](images/find-screenshot.png)